-Besides a visit to the Zeitz Museum of Contemporary Art Africa, you have to discover the rich corridors of the South African National Gallery.
+Besides a visit to the Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA), you have to discover the rich corridors of the South African National Gallery.

 In the centre of the city, hidden in the greenery of Company's Garden park, the 1930 building houses a permanent collection of British, Dutch, Flemish, French, and African art.
 Indeed, African art, which was long the poor relation of the gallery, is finally getting the recognition it deserves, thanks to the museum's updated acquisition policy.
 Indigenous sculptures and elaborate beadwork are one part of the African art on display here.
 The National Gallery is also requesting the return of objects that were taken abroad during apartheid.